AdobeDocs/commerce-cloud-service.en/help/get-started/new-project.md

 ## Cloud service region

-Adobe Commerce on cloud infrastructure uses Amazon Web Services and Microsoft Azure services.
+Choose either Amazon Web Services (AWS) or Microsoft Azure as your Infrastructure as a Service (IaaS) foundation for your Adobe Commerce on cloud infrastructure Pro projects.
 Each service provider operates in multiple regions and provides multiple availability zones.
-Choose a region convenient to your location and reduce the potential for latency and higher costs.
+Select a region convenient to your location and reduce the potential for latency and higher costs.

 See [a map of Adobe Commerce cloud regions](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/infrastructure/cloud/regions.html) in the _Implementation Playbook_.